 Retirement village operators often highlight in their marketing material that moving into a Village, because you will be occupying your property on a license or lease basis, doesn't give rise to stamp duty.
 That's entirely correct, but as you can see from the above tables, whilst stamp duty is an important cost component, it should not be the only consideration.

 You also need to consider that most retirement village contracts will provide for deferred fees that will constitute between 30% and 40% of your purchase price after six or seven years of accommodation.
 Therefore, if you purchase a unit for $700,000 initially, and need to move into aged care facilities after seven or more years, you may only have capital of $455k to fund your refundable accommodation deposit (RAD).

 That may not be adequate for a couple, although we think RADs actually overstate the amount of capital you need to keep available.
 At least where you are occupying your own home you are not seeing your capital eroded, and there is a greater prospect of your keeping pace with increases in aged care fees and accommodation deposits which appear highly leveraged to real estate prices and costs.

-It is still not entirely clear whether provisions which allow persons aged over 65 to make a "downsizing contribution" to superannuation of up to $300,000 on or after July 1, 2018 have provided much new impetus.
+It is still not entirely clear whether provisions which allow persons aged over 65 to make a "downsizing contribution" to superannuation of up to $300,000 on or after July 1, 2018, and available to individuals aged over 60 from 1 July, 2022, have provided much new impetus.
 We think that it may be attractive for individuals and couples who are already in a good asset position and unlikely to qualify for an Age pension - otherwise the release of capital, if it counts for the Assets test, may be unattractive.
-We also believe the qualifying age should have been set at 60, but presume the cost was considered too high.

 If you would like to arrange professional advice in relation to the above matters, please complete the Inquiry form below providing details and you will be contacted accordingly.
 You will receive a fee quotation in advance of any advice or services being provided.